ramonberrutti/diy-service-mesh/README.md

 ## Some considerations

 - Only for learning propose, not a production-ready service mesh.
-- The proxy is going to print many logs to understand what is going on.
+- The proxy will print many logs to understand what is happening.
-- Use IPTables instead Nftables for simplicity.
+- Use IPTables instead of Nftables for simplicity.
 - Keep the code as simple as possible to make it easy to understand.
-- Some Golang errors are ignored for simplicity, in a real-world scenario you should handle them properly.
+- Some Golang errors are ignored for simplicity.
-- Everything is going to be in the same repository to make it easier to understand the project.
+- Everything will be in the same repository to make it easier to understand the project.

 ## What is going to be built?